FlopySwitzerland/nessi/README.md

 2. Download [Composer](http://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
 3. Run `composer update` in the project path.

-You should now be able to visit the path to where you installed the app and see the default home page.
+You should now be able to visit the path to where you installed the app and see the landing page.

 ## Configuration